 Conclusion

-You now have GParted installed on Ubuntu with the ability to resize, create, and manage disk partitions through its graphical interface.
-The default repository provides a stable version suitable for most tasks, while the xtradeb PPA offers the latest release for users who need newer features.
-Before making partition changes on drives containing important data, consider setting up Timeshift for system backups to protect against unexpected issues.
+GParted is installed on Ubuntu and ready for resizing, creating, and managing disk partitions through its graphical interface.
+The default repository delivers a stable version that suits most partition tasks, while the xtradeb PPA gives access to the latest release on Ubuntu 24.04 and 22.04.
+Before modifying partitions on drives with important data, consider installing Timeshift on Ubuntu to protect against unexpected issues during resize or move operations.

 I don’t even know if you still check here.
 That would be good.
 For example, I would like a tutorial in this direction on how to change the download folder in Ubuntu.